AF-1/sobras/lms-jivelite-change-font/README.md

 Reboot.
 <br><br>

+Disclaimer: I don't take any responsibility if you mess up your device in the process.
+If you forgot to back up the original files before modifying them and it goes wrong, of course, you can always reset the firmware (restore factory settings).<br>

 (*) If you need information on how to get SSH access to your device and copy files to your device, take a look at the first steps of [this manual](https://github.com/AF-1/sobras/tree/main/lms-nowplaying_screen_with_ratings/).